 - Family history.
-People who have a family history of abdominal aortic aneurysms are at increased risk of having the condition.
+Having a family history of abdominal aortic aneurysms increases the risk of having the condition.

 A rupture can cause life-threatening internal bleeding.
-In general, the larger the aneurysm and the faster the aneurysm grows, the greater the risk of rupture.
+In general, the larger the aneurysm and the faster it grows, the greater the risk of rupture.

-- Low blood pressure
+- Low blood pressure.

-- Fast pulse
+- Fast pulse.

-Another complication of aortic aneurysms is the risk of blood clots.
-Small blood clots can develop in the area of the aortic aneurysm.
-If a blood clot breaks loose from the inside wall of an aneurysm and blocks a blood vessel elsewhere in your body, it can cause pain or block the blood flow to the legs, toes, kidneys or abdominal organs.
+Aortic aneurysms also increase the risk of developing blood clots in the area.
+If a blood clot breaks loose from the inside wall of an aneurysm, it can block a blood vessel elsewhere in the body.
+Symptoms of a blocked blood vessel may include pain or reduced blood flow to the legs, toes, kidneys or belly area.

 To prevent an abdominal aortic aneurysm or to keep one from worsening, do the following:

 - Don't smoke or use tobacco products.
 If you smoke or chew tobacco, quit.
 Also avoid secondhand smoke.
 If you need help quitting, talk to your health care provider about strategies that may help.

 - Eat a healthy diet.
 Choose a variety of fruits and vegetables, whole grains, chicken, fish, and low-fat dairy products.
 Avoid saturated and trans fats and limit salt.